 Allows selection of CPU overclocking options to achieve desired CPU internal frequency.
-Select one of the preset overclocking configuration options:
+Select any one of the preset overclocking configuration options:

 Manual Allows you to individually set overclocking parameters.
 Auto Loads the optimal settings for the system.
+Standard Loads the standard settings for the system.
 N.O.S.
 The ASUS Non-delay Overclocking System feature intelligently determines the system load and automatically boosts the performance for the most demanding tasks.
-X.M.P.
-If you install memory module(s) supporting the eXtreme Memory Profile (X.M.P.)
-Technology, choose this item to set the profile(s) supported by your memory module(s) for optimizing the system performance.